Ad code implementation

 - When we load a new ad following a device orientation change, we cache the original ad that was shown.
 If the device then returns to its previous orientation, we’ll show the original ad again rather than load another new ad.

-- As the ad refresh behavior for screen orientation changes creates additional ad requests, you might notice a slight decrease in your RPM and CTR metrics.
-Please be assured though that there's no impact to your overall revenue.
+- Refreshing the ads for device orientation changes creates additional ad requests, which may cause a slight decrease in RPM and CTR metrics.
+Be assured there’s no negative impact to your overall revenue.

 There are some situations in which you’ll need to take extra action to make a responsive ad unit work correctly: